loveencounterflow/coffeelibre/README.md

 > art by http://geek-and-poke.com/

 Basically, `XSCRIPTCONTEXT.getDocument()` gives you an object that represents *something* in a hand-waving non-committal fashion, and *nothing in particular* at the same time.
+To get more specific, we still have to 'wrap' that `NotAnythingInParticular` blob with an interface.
+To quote from the docs:

+> [`UnoRuntime.queryInterface`] returns null in case the given UNO object does not support the given UNO
+> interface type (or is itself null).
+Otherwise, a reference to a Java object implementing the Java
+> interface type corresponding to the given UNO interface is returned.
+In the latter case, it is
+> unspecified whether the returned Java object is the same as the given object, or is another facet of
+> that UNO object.

 #### XXXXXXXXX